Ellen Hørup: Biography

-Born in Copenhagen, Hørup grew up in a rather radical home for the times as her mother continued to teach rather than raise her daughter at home while her father, the politician Viggo Hørup, was known for his pacificism.
+Born in Copenhagen, Hørup grew up in a rather radical home for the times as her mother Emma Hørup continued to teach rather than raise her daughter at home while her father, the politician Viggo Hørup, was known for his pacificism.
 Although she trained as a dentist, graduating in both Denmark (1893) and France (1894), she only practised for a short period of training practice.

 In 1886, she married the lawyer Vilhelm Nielsen who soon became a leading player at the newspaper Politiken.
 For a number of years, she continued virtually unnoticed, except for adding to her emancipated reputation by becoming the first female rower and racing cyclist in Denmark.
 In her early forties, she began work as a translator, producing an Italian version of Hans Christian Andersen's fairly tales.
 In 1912, she published her first articles in Tilskueren before joining Politikken as a translator.
 It was not until 1927 that she published the first of a series of long editorial articles in the paper.
 Thanks to her excellent knowledge of English, Russian and Italian, she is thought to be the first Danish woman who wrote articles on international politics before the Second World War.
 In 1930, she founded Indiens Venner (Friends of India) together with a journal bearing the same name, reflecting branches of Friends of India organizations around the world.
 In 1932, she established The International Committee for India which held a number of conferences in Geneva.